Valentijn1995/Kn0ckKn0ck/README.md

 ```
 This command will build the documentation and place it in the build directory.
 Open the **index.html** file with your web-browser to browse the documentation.

-Windows user will have to run the following command to build the documentation:
+Windows users will have to run the following command to build the documentation:
 ```
 make.bat html
 ```